-- Pavley Fuel Efficiency Standards (AB1493).
-Establishes fuel efficiency ratings for new vehicles (2).
-AB 149(4)3 (Pavley) establishes fuel efficiency rating for model year 2009-2016 passenger cars and light trucks.
-AB 1493 is applicable to the Project because model year 2009-2016 passenger cars and light duty truck vehicles traveling to and from the Project site are required by the State of California to implement GHG emission reduction standards related to fuel efficiency.
-The CARB anticipates that implementation of the Pavley regulations will reduce GHG emissions from California passenger vehicles by about 30 percent in 2016 compared to emissions that occurred prior to 2009 when AB 1492 was enacted. - Title 24 California Code of Regulations (California Building Code).
-Establishes energy efficiency requirements for new construction (3).
-The Title 24 energy standards address the energy efficiency of new (and altered) homes and commercial buildings.
-Because energy efficiency reduces energy costs, increases reliability and availability of electricity, improves building occupant comfort, and reduces impacts to the environment, standards are important and necessary for California's energy future.
-Therefore, a new development such as the 8978 Haven Ave.
-Warehouse is required to comply with Title 24 Code of Regulations and would therefore increase the Project's energy efficiency and reduce its environmental impact. - Title 17 California Code of Regulations (Low Carbon Fuel Standard).
-Requires carbon content of fuel sold in California to be 10% less by 2020 (4).
-Because the LCFS applies to any transportation fuel that is sold, supplied, or offered for sale in California, and to any person who, as a regulated party, is responsible for a transportation fuel in a calendar year, all vehicles accessing the site will be required to comply with LCFS.
-Implementation of such a standard will reduce greenhouse gas emissions by reducing the full fuel-cycle, carbon intensity of the transportation fuel pool used in California. - California Water Conservation in Landscaping Act of 2006 (AB1881).
-Requires local agencies to adopt the Department of Water Resources updated Water Efficient Landscape Ordinance or equivalent by January 1, 2010 to ensure efficient landscapes in new development and reduced water waste in existing landscapes (5).
-As new development project within the State of California, the 8978 Haven Ave.
-Warehouse is required to comply with the City of Rancho Cucamonga's adopted water efficient landscape requirements and would therefore be consistent with the requirements of AB1881 in order to help conserve California's water resources and to promote efficient water use. - Senate Bill 32 (SB 32).
-Requires the state to reduce statewide greenhouse gas emissions to 40% below 1990 levels by 2030, a reduction target that was first introduced in Executive Order B-30-15 (6).
+- Title 24 California Code of Regulations (California Building Code).
+Establishes energy efficiency requirements for new construction (4).
+Title 24 energy standards address the energy efficiency of new (and altered) homes and commercial buildings.
+The Desert Grove Retail Project is required to comply with Title 24 Code of Regulations, acting to promote building energy efficiencies and reduce GHG emissions associated with building energy consumption. - Title 17 California Code of Regulations (Low Carbon Fuel Standard, LCFS).
+Title 17 requires carbon content of fuel sold in California to be 10% less by 2020 (5).
+The LCFS applies to any transportation fuel that is sold, supplied, or offered for sale in California, and to any person who, as a regulated party, is responsible for a transportation fuel in a calendar year.
+All vehicles accessing the site will be required to comply with LCFS.
+Implementation of the LCFS reduces greenhouse gas emissions by reducing the full fuel-cycle, carbon intensity of the transportation fuel pool used in California. - California Water Conservation in Landscaping Act of 2006 (AB1881).
+AB1881 requires local agencies to adopt the Department of Water Resources updated Water Efficient Landscape Ordinance or equivalent by January 1, 2010.
+AB1881 ensures water-efficient landscapes in new development and reduced water consumption in existing landscapes (6).
+The Desert Grove Retail Project is required to comply with the City of Victorville 's adopted water efficient landscape requirements and would therefore be consistent with the requirements of AB1881.
+AB1881 and similar measures promote water use efficiencies and reduce GHG emissions associated with water production and delivery.

-1.4 CONSTRUCTION AND OPERATIONAL-SOURCE MITIGATION MEASURES
+1.4 Project GHG IMPACT MITIGATION MEASURES

-Project construction and operational-source emissions will be less than significant.
+The Project would not result in any potentially significant GHG emissions impacts.
 Therefore, no mitigation measures are required.